Disclosure: We were invited on this break for the purpose of this review however all opinions are my own.

-Last weekend Hubby and I were lucky enough to spend the weekend at Tewkesbury Park Hotel set in the heart of the Cotswolds.
+Last weekend Dave and I were lucky enough to spend the weekend at Tewkesbury Park Hotel set in the heart of the Cotswolds.
 The Cotswolds are one of my favourite places in the country and the hotel was the perfect setting for a weekend away – whilst the children spent the weekend with their grandparents.

 Tewkesbury Park is home to a really lovely golf course and we spent so much time appreciating the views of the Malvern Hills and the Severn Valley whilst watching golf in action.
 It really added to the peace and quiet of the hotel and showed that many people visit Tewkesbury Park not just to stay but to play golf or to use the Health Club facilities.